-If you are a dietitian who is currently licensed with a dietetic regulatory body in another Canadian province and want to become licensed in Saskatchewan, you will need to fill out the SDA application form and indicate which jurisdiction you are currently licensed in.
-This will authorize SDA to contact that regulatory body and obtain copies of your transcripts, verification of completion of practicum, CDRE results, name change documents, as well as verify that you are a member in good standing.
-In addition to submitting the application form and paying the fees, you are required to submit a current (within one year) police information check.
+If you are a dietitian who is currently licensed with a dietetic regulatory body in another Canadian province and want to become licensed in Saskatchewan, you will need to fill out the SDA application form and indicate which jurisdictions you are currently licensed in.
+This will authorize SDA to contact the regulatory bodies to obtain a verification which will also contain copies of your transcripts, verification of completion of practicum, CDRE results, name change documents, as well as verify that you are a member in good standing.
+In addition to submitting the application form and paying the fees, you are required to submit a current (within six months) police information check.
 Please allow 7-10 days for the paperwork to be completed.
 Do not resign from the dietetic regulatory body where you are currently licensed until you have received notification from SDA that you have been accepted as a member.

 Effective October 1, 2021 dietitians licensed in other jurisdictions both in Canada and other countries who use their RD credential to provide services to residents of Saskatchewan (virtually or in person) are required to be licensed with SDA.